kquinsland/kquinsland.github.io/frigate-install/index.md

 ```

 {{< admonition warning >}}
-The use of env-var substitution in the MQTT section of the config requires frigate 0.12 or higher.
+The use of env-var substitution for the `username` field in the MQTT section of the config requires frigate 0.12 or higher.
 At the time of writing (2023.03), the latest `stable` release is `0.11`.

 Some additional details in [this](https://github.com/blakeblackshear/frigate/issues/5640) GH issue.